Legon85/Algorithms_LG/README.md

-# This is my project about learning algorithms on python
+# This is my project about learning algorithms on python.